-Lean Six Sigma focuses on the customer and value is defined by the customer.
+Lean Six Sigma focuses on the customer, and value is defined by the customer.
 In manufacturing and operations, the ultimate customer is the external end user, with internal customers being the receiver of the semi-finished product downstream of each operation.

 The key principles of LSS are:

-LSS is data driven, focusing on eliminating waste, reducing process variation and providing the highest quality product for the best customer experience.
-It is a structured problem solving methodology using visualising and analytical tools from statistics and other fields.
+LSS is data-driven, focusing on eliminating waste, reducing process variation and providing the highest quality product for the best customer experience.
+It is a structured problem-solving methodology using visualising and analytical tools from statistics and other fields.

 In manufacturing and operations, waste and value are identified using value stream mapping.
-Types of waste consist of defects, overproduction, waiting for a machine or person, non-utilised talent of personnel, transporting of items, inventory, motion of people and extra processing.
+Types of waste consist of defects, overproduction, waiting for a machine or person, non-utilised talent of personnel, transporting of items, inventory, the motion of people and extra processing.
 The idea is to increase flow using Lean tools and reduce defects or process variation using Six Sigma tools.